 HSBC has chosen to invest its time and resources in the HSBC Water Programme because water is vital to building healthy communities and developing national economies.
 This is a long-term, international programme in partnership with Earthwatch, WaterAid and WWF and local project partners.
 It aims to provide and protect water sources, inform and educate communities in need, enabling people to prosper and driving economic development across the world.

 The Water Programme began as a five-year programme running between 2012 and 2016, backed by USD100 million of support from HSBC.
-By the end of 2016 the partners had exceeded their original five-year targets, having:
+By the end of 2016 the partners had exceeded their original five-year targets.
+Building on these achievements, HSBC extended the programme for a further three years (2017 to 2019) and provided a further USD50 million of funding, bringing the total support over eight years to USD150 million.

 Read about the Water Programme goals.